 We've lived and slept alongside dogs, our evolutionary besties, for somewhere between 18,000 and 32,000 years.
-Along the way, we've learned a few things about canine Zzzs: Dogs doze in adorable positions that people can't pull off, snooze for 12-14 hours a day, only cycle through two sleep stages (humans have five), and sometimes suffer from REM Behavior Disorder.
+Along the way, we've learned a few things about canine Zzzs: Dogs doze in adorable positions that people can't pull off, snooze for 12-14 hours a day, only cycle through two sleep stages (humans have four), and sometimes suffer from REM Behavior Disorder.
 Now, here's one more tidbit, courtesy of a new study from Hungary: Dogs, like humans, probably rely on sleep to lock in long-term memories.

 Among other functions, sleep (deep sleep in particular) facilitates memory consolidation, the process of converting newly learned information and experiences into long-term memories.
 Experimental research and case reports have shown that sleeping, in many cases, boosts our memory of facts and faces.
 On the flip side, skipping sleep can impede our ability to recall what we did yesterday and leave us susceptible to inventing memories of things that never happened.